I wanted a place where you could look things up

 JOIN THE PROJECT

-Will you help us grow this tree?
+Will you help grow this tree?

-every form of support makes a difference.
+Any kind of support makes a difference.